Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 If the relevant AVM module isn't available to use to assist the Landing Zone Accelerator, then a new [AVM module proposal](https://aka.ms/avm/moduleproposal) should be made, and if desired, the Landing Zone Accelerator team may decide to own this proposed module 👍

+---

 ## Does/will AVM cover Microsoft 365, Azure DevOps, GitHub, etc.?

 Whilst the principles and practices of AVM are largely applicable to other clouds and services such as, Microsoft 365 & Azure DevOps, the AVM program (today) only covers Azure cloud resources and architectures.

 However, if you think this program, or a similar one, should exist to cover these other Microsoft Cloud offerings, please give a 👍 or leave a comment on this [GitHub Issue #71](https://github.com/Azure/Azure-Verified-Modules/issues/71) in the AVM repository.

+---

+## Can I be an AVM module owner if I'm not a Microsoft FTE?

+Every module **MUST** have an owner who is responsible for module development and maintenance.
+One owner can own one or multiple modules.
+An owner can develop modules alone or lead a team that will develop a module.

+Today, only Microsoft FTEs can be module owners.
+This is to ensure we can enforce and provide the long-term support required by this initiative.

+However, you can still contribute to AVM as a non-Microsoft FTE.
+For more details, see [how you can contribute to AVM without being a module owner](/Azure-Verified-Modules/faq/#how-can-i-contribute-to-avm-without-being-a-module-owner) below.

+---

+## How can I contribute to AVM without being a module owner?

+Yes, you can contribute to a module without being its owner, but you'll still need a module owner whom you can collaborate with.
+For context, see the answer to [this question](/Azure-Verified-Modules/faq/#can-i-be-an-avm-module-owner-if-im-not-a-microsoft-fte).

+{{< hint type=tip >}}
+If you're a Microsoft FTE, you should consider volunteering to be a module owner.
+You can propose a [new module](https://aka.ms/AVM/ModuleProposal), or look for [orphaned modules](https://aka.ms/AVM/OrphanedModules) and volunteer to be the owner for any of them.
+{{< /hint >}}

+If you're not a Microsoft FTE or don't want to be a module owner, you can still contribute to AVM.
+You have multiple options:

+- You can propose a [new module](https://aka.ms/AVM/ModuleProposal) and provide as much context as possible under the "Module Details" section (e.g., why do you need the module, what's the business impact of not having it, etc.).
+The AVM core team will try to find a Microsoft FTE to be the module owner whom you can collaborate with.
+- You can contact the current owner of any existing module and offer to contribute to it.
+You can find the current owners of all AVM modules in the [module indexes](/Azure-Verified-Modules/indexes/).
+- You can look for [orphaned modules](https://aka.ms/AVM/OrphanedModules) and use the comment section to indicate that you'd be interested in contributing to this module, once a new owner is found.